 Development and application of avian influenza vaccines is also be a key strategy.
 The range area should be attractive for poultry but less attractive to water fowl to discourage them to land.
-Consideration should be given to placement of poultry farms, i.e. in areas with relatively few water fowl, and concentration of poultry farms to help reduce the spread between farms.
+Consideration should be given to placement of poultry farms, i.e. in areas with relatively few water fowl, wild bird flight paths, and concentration of poultry farms to help reduce the spread between farms.

-Rather than abandoning free-range production systems altogether, producers should aim to manage these systems in order to reduce the risk of their birds contracting bird flu.
+Rather than abandoning free-range production systems, producers should aim to manage these systems in order to reduce the risk of their birds contracting bird flu.

 This website provides general information which must not be relied upon or regarded as a substitute for specific professional advice, including veterinary advice.
 We make no warranties that the website is accurate or suitable for a person's unique circumstances and provide the website on the basis that all persons accessing the website responsibly assess the relevance and accuracy of its content.